Meet Sarah Bury

 As Vice President of the League of Women Voters Lake Michigan Region, Sarah managed outreach and participated in advocacy and educational efforts, including presenting a watershed model to the public to demonstrate how pollution gets into our water.
 She now serves as Treasurer.

-As Secretary of Loyola Park Advisory Council, Sarah fundraises to support park upkeep and programs.
+As Secretary of the Loyola Park Advisory Council, Rogers Park's largest lakefront park, Sarah fundraised to support park upkeep and programs.

 Sarah earned a joint JD/MA at American University.
 While in graduate school, Sarah had internships with the City of Chicago’s legal department, the US EPA, the Center for International Environmental Law, and the DOJ.
 She worked on the International Law Review and the Sustainable Development Law & Policy Brief.
-She also was selected to attend the UNFCCC COP.
+She also was selected to attend the United Nations Framework Convention on Climate Change Conference of the Parties, where she collaborated with nonprofits to work to include environmental principles such as public participation and the common but differentiated responsibilities principle into negotiated text.
 For her master’s degree writing requirement, she wrote about the impact of gardening on the global fight against climate change.

-Though she works in discovery on corporate matters, she devotes the rest of her time to environmental and other equitable causes.
+Though she works in discovery (a pre-trial process on litigation) on corporate matters, she devotes the rest of her time to environmental and other equitable causes.

 Because Sarah believes in showing up in the way that is needed, she became an organizer.

-She ran field in the 49th ward for Maria Hadden’s aldermanic campaign and for Bring Chicago Home’s ballot campaign, knocked doors for Obama in Virginia, collected signatures alongside Debra Shore for Cam Davis, phone banked for Stacy Abrams, text banked for Joe Biden and so on.
+She has run field operations for Maria Hadden’s aldermanic campaign in the 49th Ward, led field for the Bring Chicago Home ballot campaign (photo at left from that effort), knocked doors for Obama in Virginia, collected signatures alongside former MWRD Commissioner Debra Shore for current MWRD Commissioner Cam Davis, phone banked for Stacy Abrams, text banked for Joe Biden and more.